falreis/CarND-Vehicle-Detection/writeup_report.md

 To increase the robustness, the algorithm needs to improve far away car detection and solve all false positives, to avoid misleading and cause un unecesssary brake because of the wrong classification.

 One future approach is to increase the performance of the algorithm.
-To process, 50sec of video, the algorithm spent almost 3 minutes, then it can be used in real situations.
-Some other implementation should be using a faster language (C++ or Python without Jupyter), and review the code.
+To process 50sec of video, the algorithm spent almost 3 minutes, then it can be used in real situations.
+Other implementation should be using a faster language (C++ or Python without Jupyter), and review the code, to remove unecessary step or increase the software performance.

 One possible future approach is to use a Neural Network to classify the images, instead of a Linear Support Vector Machine.
 Other approach is to use a existent framework, like [YOLO](https://pjreddie.com/darknet/yolo/).